 Limit First Semester Enrollment To 9 Credit Hours

-- Taking more than 9 hours during the first semester of the program can be challenging and put you at risk for not completing your courses with a C or better.
+- Taking more than 3 classes during the first semester of the program can be challenging and put you at risk for not completing your courses with a C or better.
 Remember, you are working year-round so taking summer courses is a great option for staying on track!
 After having some time to become accustom to your new schedule, you can increase your course load the next semester.
 Make sure you communicate with your academic advisor to limit your first semester course load and maximize the summer semester to stay on track with your academic plan.

 - Effective course planning can reduce the chance of receiving an ineligible grade or withdrawing from a course.
 A majority of MC students who do not re-enroll in school the following semester have earned an ineligible grade or withdrew from a course.

 - Making a schedule is very important for students starting out in the program.
 Students should be sure to plan adequate time for school, work, and sleep.
 By creating a realistic schedule and sticking to it, students can stay on track to meet their goals.
 Students who plan effectively when utilizing the Student Transition Program scheduling tool have better academic success rates.
 If you have questions about your schedule, please contact a Student Development Counselor for assistance.